AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 You will need to have a GitHub personal access token (PAT) scoped to at least `read:packages`.

 To create the PAT, go to your account, `Settings` > `Developer settings` > `Personal access tokens`, and generate a Token (classic) with the scopes needed for your use case.

+For this example, the `read:packages` scope is required.

 Once you have your PAT, you will need to base64 encode it for use within `secrets.tf`: